Neil-Aframe/ffmpeg_timing_examples/README.md

 ## LICENSE

-(c) Neil Slater, for Excession Technologies Limited

 All code may be used under MIT license.
+See LICENSE.txt

 Images and audio used to create test clips are public domain: https://creativecommons.org/publicdomain/zero/1.0/